-18. Related party transaction
+19. Related party transaction

-During the year ended 31 March 2018 there have been the following related party transactions:
+During the year ended 31 March 2019 there have been the following related party transactions:

-- Pensions administration costs of £341k (2017: £349k) were recharged to the Closed Fund by the Environment Agency. - One member of the Committee is in receipt of pension benefits from the Closed Fund. - Benefits payable exclude £9m (2017: £9m) for historical unfunded pensions liabilities of the Environment Agency in respect of compensatory added years and water company pension scheme charges paid via the pensions administrator.
+- Pensions administration costs of £104k (2018: £326k) were recharged to the Closed Pension Fund by the Environment Agency.
+The decrease to the prior year, is in the main due to a change in cost allocation between the Active Pension Fund and the Closed Pension Fund.
+Cost allocations have changed from 60%/40% (2017/18) to 80%/20% (2018/19) respectively; - £25,000 is due to the Environment Agency Active Fund (2018: £66,000 due to the Environment Agency Closed Fund) in respect of administration expenses and VAT reclaimed.
+The Active Fund is a sister scheme to the Closed Fund and further details about this fund are shown in Annex 4 on page 76; - One member of the Committee is in receipt of pension benefits from the Closed Fund; and - Benefits payable exclude £8.2m (2018: £9m) for historical unfunded pensions liabilities of the Environment Agency in respect of compensatory added years and water company pension scheme charges paid via the pensions administrator.
 This has been recharged to the Environment Agency and funded by Grant-In-Aid from Defra.

-19. Contingent liabilities
+20. Contingent liabilities

-There are no contingent liabilities as at 31 March 2018 (2017: £nil).
+There are no contingent liabilities as at 31 March 2019 (2018: £nil).

-20. Contingent assets
+21. Contingent assets

-There are no contingent assets as at 31 March 2018 (2017: £nil).
+There are no contingent assets as at 31 March 2019 (2018: £nil).

-21. Impairment losses
+22. Impairment losses

-For the year to 31 March 2018 the Fund has recognised an impairment loss of less than £0.1m (2017: less than £0.1m) for the non-recovery of pensioner death overpayments.
+For the year to 31 March 2019 the Fund has recognised an impairment loss of less than £0.1m (2018: less than £0.1m) for the non-recovery of pensioner death overpayments.

-22. IAS10: Authorisation for issue
+23. IAS10: Authorisation for issue